Karlo-I/Day_89-List_Me/README.md

 The hardest part was probably figuring out where to start.
 I looked at a few examples but ultimately opted for one with the simplest design, from which I drew my inspiration.

-In this capstone project, I encountered many challenges, especially in terms of UX/UI design and debugging the Python code.
+In this capstone, I encountered many challenges, especially in terms of UX/UI design and debugging the Python code.

 Luckily, I found ChatGPT useful when I faced serious technical errors.
 However, I would also caveat this by saying that ChatGPT can pose real challenges, as its suggestions do not always provide what I need.
 Sometimes, the process requires many iterations before I find the correct solution.